 Glen Ellyn

-Glen Ellyn is a lovely village located 23 miles west of Chicago and ranked as one of the top 10 places to live in DuPage County.
+Glen Ellyn is a highly rated village located 23 miles west of Chicago and ranked as one of the top 10 places to live in DuPage County.
 Discover downtown Glen Ellyn or stroll through the nearby Morton Arboretum.
-Simply hop on the Metra for a day trip into Chicago via the Glen Ellyn station to the Chicago OTC Station.
+Simply hop on the Metra for a day trip into the city via the Glen Ellyn station to the Chicago OTC Station.

 Mount Prospect